 Training, qualifications & experience

-I am an HCPC registered Art Psychotherapist and a registered member MBACP.
+I am a UKCP and HCPC registered Integrative Arts Psychotherapist and a registered member MBACP.
 I work within the ethical codes of practice of the organisations of which I am a member and registered with.

 - Registered member MBACP

 - MA in Integrative Arts Psychotherapy